Signal Tinnitus Support

 Support groups allow people living with tinnitus to come together and develop support networks.
 Here they can not only exchange their stories and share their anxieties and worries, but also talk about their own coping strategies and ways in which they learn to live well with their tinnitus.
 A problem shared is a problem halved, so they say, and meeting up with people who understand the problem is vital.

-Signal has joined forces with The Shrewsbury and Telford Hospital NHS Trust’s Audiology department to launch the Shropshire Tinnitus Support Group, meeting in Shrewsbury and in Telford.
-We also offer regular drop in support and information sessions in both locations.
+Signal work with The Shrewsbury and Telford Hospital NHS Trust’s Audiology department and the British Tinnitus Associaiton to provide Shropshire Tinnitus Support Group.
+We meet in Shrewsbury and in Telford and Oswestry.
+We offer regular Tinnitus Peer Support and Speaker Support Groups in all locations.

-For dates and times please see the Tinnitus Drop-ins & Support Groups section below.
+For dates and times please see the Tinnitus Peer Support & Speaker Support Groups section below.

 What is tinnitus?

-Tinnitus is a condition where sounds are heard inside a person’s head where no external source is present.
+Tinnitus is the term for the sensation of hearing a sound in the absence of any external sound.
 These sounds can take on many different forms: some people experience a ringing, others a whistling a rushing or a banging sound.
 Some even report hearing music playing.

-One in ten people experiences tinnitus of some kind.
+One in every eight people will experience tinnitus of some kind in their lifetime.
 For many people it is mild and may even not be noticeable except in quiet environments.
 However, for about 5% of the population tinnitus can be extremely distracting and make it difficult to lead a normal life, to work and to enjoy the company of others.

 Hyperacusis is a rarer condition, but often associated with tinnitus.
 With hyperacusis, sounds become amplified dramatically – something as simple as the sound of a teaspoon being dropped into a cup can be extremely painful and distressing to someone with the condition.